stefkn/steken.dev/src/markdown/advent_of_code_22.md

 ## Day 5: Supply Stacks

 This one was suuuper tough, but mainly because I didn't think through the problem properly before writing my first line of code!
 I ended up writing a bunch of parsing logic that was totally unnecessary and taking much longer than I would otherwise have needed.
 Also this solution is pretty terrible in terms of, like, everything.
 But hey, got there in the end!
-It's like they always say, *neva donto give appu!*
+It's like they always say, *never don't give up!*

 ```elixir
 # Read the stack input into memory